meltano/sdk/docs/CONTRIBUTING.md

     - `poetry install -E docs`
 1. The project has `pre-commit` hooks.
 Install them with:
     - `pre-commit install`
-1. Most development tasks you might need should be covered by `nox` environments.
+1. Most development tasks you might need should be covered by `nox` sessions.
 You can use `nox -l` to list all available tasks.
 For example:

     - Run unit tests: `nox -r`.